tensorflow/docs/site/en/api_docs/python/tf/lite/TargetSpec.md

 </td>
 <td>
 List of types for constant values on the target device.
-Supported values are types exported by lite.constants.
-Frequently, an optimization choice is driven by the most compact (i.e. smallest) type in this list (default [constants.FLOAT])
+Frequently, an optimization choice is driven by the most compact (i.e. smallest) type in this list (default [tf.float32])
 </td>
 </tr>
 </table>